 A focus on a quality management system shouldn’t just mean a ‘box ticking’ exercise for an organisation.
 And it shouldn’t be regarded as ‘just another cost’ to a business, either.

-Instead, it can be treated as a opportunity for your business to evolve and grow - sometimes with spectacular results.
+Instead, it can be treated as an opportunity for your business to evolve and grow - sometimes with spectacular results.

 As this research from McKinsey demonstrates there are common moments in every business journey that can trigger a fresh focus on quality.
 If these are identified and handled correctly, the research argues, it can lead to whole new levels of efficiency and profitability.

-McKinsey identifies four stages of ‘quality maturity’, as well as their triggers - and the changes in operational, quality and cultural practices needed to make them possible.
+McKinsey identifies five stages of ‘quality maturity’, as well as their triggers - and the changes in operational, quality and cultural practices needed to make them possible.

 What are the stages of evolution in a quality management system?

 McKinsey’s research starts by describing a company which is not yet driven by quality goals.
-They are delivering products but doing so to an inconsistent standard and with little or no regard for their customers.
+They are delivering products but doing so to an inconsistent standard and without much attention to customer needs.
 They may be losing money due to wastefulness, lost deals, and even financial penalties from clients or regulators for the mistakes they make.

-This may be the position of many startups and their trigger to change may be a large fine, a product recall or a new opportunity with an important client who requires adherence to a new set of standards (e.g. ISO 9001).
+This may be the position of many startups and their trigger to change may be a large fine, a product recall or a new opportunity with an important client who requires they meet a new set of standards (e.g. ISO 9001:2015).

 These businesses have the opportunity to save money, win new clients and increase sales by raising the levels of their compliance and the quality of their end products to at least a basic and consistent standard.

-Achieving this basic level of quality maturity requires a repeatable, standardized approach to manufacturing and development within your operations.
-This approach is facilitated by a dedicated quality function in your business, which has established basic quality processes and a consistent way of satisfying compliance requirements.
+Achieving this basic level of quality maturity requires a repeatable, standardized approach to development and manufacturing within your operations.
+To achieve this, you may need a dedicated quality champion in your business, who can define and implement quality processes and a consistent way of satisfying compliance requirements.

-From this vantage point, these businesses can see opportunities to further reduce risk exposures and failures, as well as some opportunities to increase productivity, while boosting savings and profitability.
+As efficiency improves and the business becomes less reactive in their approach to quality these businesses can see opportunities to further reduce risk exposures and failures.
+They can begin to see new ways to increase productivity while boosting savings and profitability.

-This second stage of quality maturity is driven by robust manufacturing or development processes enabled by quality systems established across all functions.
-There is a greater emphasis on cross-functional accountability.
-This approach should entail developing methods to review processes, identifying and solving quality problems as they arise.
+This second stage of quality maturity is driven by robust development and manufacturing processes enabled by digitised QMS systems which embed accountability for improving quality across the organisation.
+This approach entails developing company-wide methods to review processes, identifying and solving quality problems as they arise.

 Businesses can now see opportunities to further empower their staff to improve customer satisfaction and the level of quality they are delivering.